The First Lady of Marvel Comics: Susan Storm Richards

 Now, I can’t speak to the corporate politics of the time, but with the “Image revolution” going full-bore, and Marvel looking to re-capture some of their lost momentum by being “edgy” (uck!), we would have to endure the sight of wife and mother Susan Richards, togged-out as if she belonged on the cover of a fetish magazine, with thigh boots, leg straps and a midriff-baring top– oy, gevalt!
 (The Fantastic Four would get the complete “Image Treatment” during the “Heroes Reborn” debacle of 1996, with Jim Lee providing the cheesecake!)
 After a year or so of much grousing from fans both male and female, they abandoned this travesty, explaining it away as a manifestation of the “Malice” side of Sue’s personality.
 Interestingly, the stories that followed were better—in the wake of Reed’s “death” in #381, Sue would come to lead the team, and do so quite well, and when Reed returned, they would become co-leaders; the “Mom & Dad” of this family, if you will.

-In the intervening years, despite some good work by Mark Waid on the Invisible Woman (but not so much on the others), things were becoming rather stale.
+In the intervening years, despite some good work by Mark Waid on the Invisible Woman (on the others, too, although not so much on Dr. Doom), things were becoming rather stale.
 After many years of “drift”, Jonathan Hickman, in his recent, long-running turn on the book, has thankfully re-captured the inner core of these characters, with Sue being the biggest beneficiary of a make-over.
 She is once again a capable, strong, woman; self-aware enough to allow her emotion to rule the day when need be, yet not so much as to allow it to become a weakness, but always leavened with intelligence and compassion.
 Susan Richards, daughter of Mary & Franklin Storm, is once again the heart of the Fantastic Four, restoring the balance of personalities that Stan Lee envisioned all those years ago.

 To use a musical analogy, I was privileged to have a conversation some years ago with Levi Stubbs, the lead singer of the Four Tops, who explained to me that his group, which had stayed together un-changed for over 40 years, had come to think of themselves as “four voices, four people, that make up one whole person”.
 The Fantastic Four is at it’s best when that aspect of the book is ascendant; when all the members of the Richards’ blended clan are in harmony, with all being equal parts of the whole.